Last updated on July 11th, 2021

 With these free deliveries, Grab would have to use more of their commission to pay the delivery partner instead.

-Since Grab already has a huge customer base, having subscription plans may no longer be cost effective for them.
+Since Grab already has a large customer base, subscription plans may no longer be cost-effective for them.

-As such, it is not really worth buying subscription plans on Grab anymore!
+Thus, it is not really worth buying subscription plans on Grab!

 Delivery fees may add up to the cost of your delivery

-It is very important for you to consider the delivery fee when you order on GrabFood.
+It is very important to consider delivery fees when you order from GrabFood.

 A customer previously questioned why he was charged a $14.50 service fee.
-However, this was because he ordered from a merchant that accepts Islandwide Delivery.
+This was because he ordered from a merchant that accepts Islandwide Delivery.

-Since the merchant was very far away from the customer, the delivery fee was really high!
+Since the merchant was really far away from the customer, the delivery fee was extremely high!

-The high delivery fee was given 100% to the delivery partner, to compensate him for the long delivery ride.
+100% of the high delivery fee was given to the delivery partner to compensate him for the long delivery ride.

-Grab started charging extra fees to cover its costs
+3. Grab began charging extra fees to cover costs

-It is a good thing that Grab has other services like it’s ride-hailing service and AutoInvest.
+It is a good thing that Grab provides other services like its ride-hailing service and AutoInvest.

-There are many costs incurred by Grab to run the entire food delivery service.
-This includes:
+There are several costs Grab incurs in order to run the entire food delivery service: